CiscoSecurity/tr-05-serverless-relay/README.md

 3. In the Verify Signature section of the Decoded pane replace the `your-256-bit-secret` placeholder with your actual secret key.

-4. Your JWT token must already be in the Encoded pane.
+4. Your JWT must already be in the Encoded pane.
 It is ready to use!

 Do not worry, the tool does not record your data, everything is done on the client side.